gemcollector/PIE-G/README.md

 Detailed installation instructions can be found at: https://github.com/facebookresearch/drqv2

-For generalization testing, we use the DMControl Gneraliztaion Benchmark.
+For generalization testing, we use the DMControl Gneralization Benchmark.
 You can run the commands as follows:

 ```
 cd dmcontrol-generalization-benchmark/